x-y-z/linux-1gb-thp/Documentation/filesystems/vfs.rst

 	See the file "Locking" for more details.

 ``readpage``
-	called by the VM to read a page from backing store.
-The page will be Locked when readpage is called, and should be unlocked and marked uptodate once the read completes.
-If ->readpage discovers that it needs to unlock the page for some reason, it can do so, and then return AOP_TRUNCATED_PAGE.
-In this case, the page will be relocated, relocked and if that all succeeds, ->readpage will be called again.
+	Called by the VM to read a folio from the backing store.
+If the filesystem has not indicated that it can handle multi-page folios by setting FS_MULTI_PAGE_FOLIOS, the folio will contain one page.
+The folio will be Locked when readpage is called, and should be unlocked and marked uptodate once the read completes.
+	If ->readpage discovers that it needs to unlock the folio for some reason, it can do so, and then return AOP_TRUNCATED_PAGE.
+	In this case, the caller will attempt to look up the page and call ->readpage again.

 ``writepages``
 	called by the VM to write out pages associated with the